-- Press and hold the CST control until you get to the desired speed, then release the control. - Press and release the CST control to operate the Tap-Down function.
-Each tap will decrease the set speed by 1 mph (1.6 km/h). - Depress the brake pedal or the clutch pedal (if equipped) until the desired vehicle speed is reached, press the SET + control.
+- Press and hold the SET control until you get to the desired speed, then release the control. - Press and release the SET control to operate the Tap-Down function.
+Each tap will decrease the set speed by 1 mph (1.6 km/h).

+• Depress the brake pedal until the desired vehicle speed is reached, press the SET + control.